evolvedbinary/hsg-project-wiki/Setup.md

         brew list

-    You should see at least the following 4 entries: `ant git node node@4`.
-The following two commands will upgrade node@4 to node@6:
+    You should see at least the following 4 entries: `ant git node node@6`.
+If you see `node@4` and not `node@6`, the following two commands will upgrade node@4 to node@6:

         brew uninstall node@4 && brew install node@6

     If any are of the other 3 entries (`ant git node`) are missing from the result of the `brew list` command above, install them with the following command:

-        brew install ant git node
+        brew install ant && brew install git && brew install node

 - Run `brew doctor` to check your Homebrew installation, and follow any instructions to resolve problems that it reports.
 Keep running `brew doctor` until it reports: